Skip to main content

 The process of ubiquitination can be sequentially repeated resulting in poly-ubiquitinated proteins which are then directed to the proteasome for degradation.

-Assessing the binding of a PROTAC to the E3 ligase
+Assessing PROTAC binding to E3 ligases

 image-6-alphalisa-htrf-cereblon-assays